 The article, published with permission, includes a rather controversial suggestion of ‘salt’ consumption as a migraine abortive.
 It was new to me at the time, although I had sometimes noticed cravings for savory food when an attack is pending or in progress.

 Over a few months I’ve eaten tried a salty food (e.g. peanuts) when migraines threatened and have had much success, so it’s something you may like to try.

-The full article is included below, but I’d be most interested to hear from anyone who has success with the salt method!
+The full article about salt and migraine is included below, but I’d be most interested to hear from anyone who has success with the salt method!